underscoreio/underscoreio/src/html/_courses/essential-slick.md

       buttonLabel: "Buy now - $40"
       description: |
         Download the text complete with exercises and solutions, in HTML, PDF, and ePub formats.

-        Introductory offer: use code slick2 at checkout to apply a 50% discount.

     team:
       type: gumroad
       title: "20% Team Discount"